-NOTE: the Music Division currently offers four half-time Teaching Assistantships, not full assistantships.
+NOTE: The Music Division currently offers two half-time Teaching Assistantships with responsibilities assisting full-time faculty, and one full-time Assistantship to assist with our sports bands program.

 Full-time Graduate assistants normally devote half-time (20 hours per week) to teaching or research and are prohibited from working elsewhere in addition to the assistantship.
 Half-time Graduate assistants normally devote 10 hours per week to their assigned teaching duties.
 Most graduate assistants are required to register for at least six hours of degree credit in the fall and spring semesters.